Aortic cross-clamping physiology

 • Cardiac output may fall if LV function limited (afterload mismatch) or be maintained if healthy heart

-• Distal: tissue ischaemia → lactate/acidosis develops; magnitude depends on clamp duration and level
+• Distal: tissue ischaemia → lactate/acidosis develops, magnitude depends on clamp duration and level

 How do the physiological effects differ between infrarenal and supraceliac cross-clamping?